Women and banking: 50 years of progress

 In addition to the persistent gender pay gap, women have some ground to gain regarding increasing savings and having an adequate emergency fund.

-When it comes to saving money, women put away a higher percentage of what they earn than men, according to a Fidelity study, which found women save an average of 9 percent of what they earn each year, while men save 8.6 percent.
+When it comes to saving money, women put away a slightly higher percentage of what they earn than men.
+According to a Fidelity study, women save an average of 9 percent of what they earn each year, while men save 8.6 percent.

-A higher saving rate doesn’t necessarily translate to women having more money in the bank than men, however, since women continue to earn less.
-While the gender pay gap has been gradually decreasing over the decades, women earned a median of 83 cents for every dollar men earned in 2020, according to an analysis of full-time workers by the Institute for Women’s Policy Research.
+A higher savings rate doesn’t necessarily translate to women having more money in the bank than men, however, since women continue to earn less than men.
+While the gender pay gap has been gradually decreasing over the decades, women earned a median of 83 cents for every dollar men earned in 2021, according to an analysis of full-time workers by the Institute for Women’s Policy Research.

 In addition to gender, the study also noted wage gaps across race and ethnicity.
 Compared to the median weekly earnings of white men, women of all races earned less.

-Men are in better shape than women when it comes to having money saved for emergencies, with 27 percent of men reporting having enough saved to cover six months’ worth of expenses, compared with just 23 percent of women, a 2021 Bankrate survey found.
+Men are in better shape than women when it comes to having money saved for emergencies, with 50 percent of men reporting having enough saved to cover an unplanned $1,000 expense, compared with just 37 percent of women, a 2023 Bankrate survey found.
+Women were also more likely to finance a surprise expense with a credit card (27 percent) than men (22 percent).

 Data shows men are also slightly more likely than women to be fully banked, meaning they had a checking or savings account at a federally backed bank or credit union and didn’t rely on a payday loan or other alternative financial services.
-In the Federal Reserve Board’s Survey of Household Economics and Decisionmaking, 15 percent of men reported having relied on such alternative financial services in the past year, compared to 17 percent of women.
+In the Federal Reserve Board’s 2020 Survey of Household Economics and Decisionmaking, 15 percent of men reported having relied on such alternative financial services within the previous year, compared to 17 percent of women.

 Ways to increase your savings